 My grandparents lived near Brighton, and I know these places and spaces and moments.
 I’ve had a few of them.
 Mine also include watching my grandfather’s dog chase after her ball high upon the cliffs, and picking cockles out of rock pools.
 But I digress…

 In the same way that Rosie James immortalises moments in busy life, Gillian captures the joy in the quiet pleasures of the outdoor life.
-Explore more of Gillian Bates’ work at her website; you can buy some from her etsy shop, or see her other work on her Instagram.
+Explore more of her work at her website; you can buy some from her etsy shop, or see her other work on her Instagram.